-- Adequately support and increase the number of slots of all the existing Medicaid home and community-based services waivers to meet the needs of all eligible applicants. - In the State-funded tiers of the Connecticut Home Care Program for Elders, eliminate the required co-payment. - Identify skills needed for nursing facility residents who desire to transition back to the community and provide appropriate skill training and resources. - Expand funding for State-funded respite services, such as the Statewide Respite Program, the state-funded tiers of the Connecticut Home Care Program for Elders and the Department of Developmental Services in-home and out-of-home respite services in order to provide support to informal caregivers. - Support family caregivers through compensation with the development of the new Adult Family Living initiative. - Address isolation of all older adults and individuals with disabilities living in the community.
-Also, address the impact of isolation on elder abuse and exploitation. - Strengthen the connection of State and local services by strengthening the relationship to senior centers, municipal government offices and services offered locally.
+- Adequately support and increase the number of and funding for slots of all the existing Medicaid home and community-based services waivers to meet the needs of all eligible applicants. - Ensure access to all levels of the State-funded Connecticut Home Care Program for Elders. - In the State-funded tiers of the Connecticut Home Care Program for Elders, eliminate or reduce the required co-payment. - Support the continued implementation of the 1915(k) state plan option, Community First Choice. - Identify skills needed for residents of institutions who desire to transition back to the community and provide appropriate skill training and resources. - Expand funding for State-funded respite services, such as the Statewide Respite Program, the state-funded tiers of the Connecticut Home Care Program for Elders and the Department of Developmental Services in-home and out-of-home respite services in order to provide support to informal caregivers. - Support family caregivers with training, respite care, mental health services and counseling, financial assistance, workplace flexibility and opportunities for workplace benefits. - Measure the effectiveness of the new Adult Family Living model to determine future resource allocation, policy and programmatic enhancements and potential growth - Address isolation of all older adults and individuals with disabilities living in the community.
+Cultivate an atmosphere in communities of diversity and inclusiveness Also, address the impact of isolation on quality of life, abuse, neglect and exploitation. - Strengthen the No Wrong Door system and connection between State and local services by exploring reimbursement options for assistance through the CHOICES network, developing ongoing person-centered and options counseling training to senior centers, municipal government offices, resident service coordinators and other community agencies.